When you set off to go on a hiking adventure, you may end up hitting some unexpected weather like strong winds, heavy rain, or even just a light mist.

 Weight:

-This jacket weighs a little under 10 ounces.
+This weighs a little under 10 ounces.
 It stuffs into its own pocket and can clip right onto your carabiner for easy packing.

 Pros:

-- This jacket doesn’t have any zip pits, and that’s because the material it is made from is extremely breathable and air permeable.
+• Doesn’t have any zip pits, and that’s because the material it is made from is extremely breathable and air permeable.
 It’s waterproof as well.

-- If you like extra pockets, this jacket has an inside pocket to put any important items you take with you hiking and backpacking.
+• If you like extra pockets, this jacket has an inside pocket to put any important items you take with you hiking and backpacking.

 Cons:

-- Some reviews complain of the elastic wrists.
+• Some reviews complain of the elastic wrists.
 Although it creates a customizable size, velcro would make the wrist cuffs more secure for keeping the elements out of the jacket.

 Bottom Line:

-This durable, breathable, and waterproof rain shell is light enough to make sure it doesn’t slow you down on your hikes.
+Durable, breathable, and waterproof rain shell is light enough to make sure it doesn’t slow you down on your hikes.
 Active hikers will enjoy the easy movement that comes with this jacket, giving you room to climb around and move freely while protecting you from rain or wind.

-The North Face Dryzzle FUTURELIGHT?
-Jacket
+The North Face Dryzzle FUTURELIGHT Jacket

 The North Face Dryzzle Futurelight Jacket features a multi-layer formula for waterproof protection, moisture permeability, and durability for long-lasting wear.
 It’s sure to keep you dry in a storm due to all seams are sealed.